Rotator Cuff Tear Murphy, MO

 Receive Treatment for Your Rotator Cuff Tear Today | Axes Physical Therapy Murphy, MO

-Whether your rotator cuff tear is the result of an injury or of wear and tear over time, you won’t be able to completely enjoy your life as you should until you get treatment from professional and empathetic physical and occupational therapists who can safely and effectively lead you in your recovery.
-No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we build a personalized plan for you based on evidence and your individual needs.
-As your physical therapist, we work hard to help you recover your movement health and help you heal from your rotator cuff tear, and we can’t wait to see you once again able to high-five your clinical team on your way out.
-Contact us today by choosing the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.
+Whether your rotator cuff tear occured because of an injury or of weakening over time, you won’t be able to entirely enjoy your life as you should until you get treatment from professional and caring physical and occupational therapists who can safely and successfully lead you as you heal.
+Every rotator cuff tear is different, and at Axes Physical Therapy we design a customized plan for you based on evidence and your individual needs.
+As your physical therapist, we work hard to help you restore your movement health and help you recover from your rotator cuff tear, and we can’t wait to see you once again able to high-five your clinical team on your way out.
+Contact us today by selecting the location closest to you or get a free injury screening to take the first step in getting back to the activities you love.

 Services Offered